inkVerb/VIP/501/Lesson-10.md

 1. Browse files in ~/School/VIP/501/test_uploads/
 2. Drag files into the area: *"Drop files here to upload"*
 3. Check the dropzone_uploads directory:$ `ls web/dropzone_uploads`
-4. Repeat these steps with many files, including fake and disallowed
+4. Repeat these steps with many files, including fake and disallowed; not all files will work, some only partially

 | **27** :$